 If your claim is against the construction site owner or general contractor that employed you, a skilled attorney can determine the direct cause of the injury, along with any contributing factors, to establish liability for the incident.
 In some instances, a third party may be liable for your injuries.
 For example, a municipal employee may have improperly installed an existing underground power line that directly caused your injury.
 We will look at all the facts of your case to ensure the responsible parties are held accountable.

 Electrocution injuries can still occur at construction sites where every safety protocol is in place.
 A defective piece of equipment or a poorly manufactured glove can lead to a devastating electrical injury, even in places where every precaution was taken.
 Our experienced Florida attorney will investigate every possibility and can bring a product liability claim, if necessary.

 Hialeah Attorney for Electrocution Injuries Offering Free Consultations

 When an electrocution injury occurs, the consequences can be devastating.
 Long-term medical complications can result in a substantial loss of income or an inability to ever work again.
 The cost of recuperation could quickly exhaust any financial resources you have, especially if you lack adequate insurance.
 Additionally, if you have lost someone due to a preventable electrocution injury, the financial and emotional stress can be unimaginable.
 Experienced Florida attorney Prosper Shaked will treat your case with the care and compassion you deserve.
-To learn more about our services and how we can assist with your case, call The Law Offices of Prosper Shaked today at (305) 694-2676 and set up your free and private consultation.
+To learn more about our services and how we can assist with your case, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676 and set up your free and private consultation.